-Few weeks ago, I discovered the Urban sketchers work.
-I decided to do my own sketchwalk at Malacca for 2 days !
+A few weeks ago, I discovered the Urban sketchers work.
+I decided to do my own sketch walk at Malacca for 2 days!
 That’s how I came back home with more than 20 pages of sketches.

-I am a total beginner in watercolour.
-Few months ago, I talked to a popular group of artist, “the Rainbow Pig” in Ho Chi Minh weeks ago at a Manga festival.
+I am a total beginner in watercolor.
+A few months ago, I talked to a popular group of artists, “the Rainbow Pig” in Ho Chi Minh weeks ago at a Manga festival.
 One of them, whose name is Kuno taught me some tricks.
 I kept them in my mind and decided to apply them during this trip.
-I can tell you that these few tricks are enough to start having a lot of fun with watercolours.
+I can tell you that these few tricks are enough to start having a lot of fun with watercolors.
 I will show you all these tricks in this article.

 My latest attempt with Watercolour was on Photoshop.
 But I couldn’t get a such sensitive painting with it.
-There is so much more parameters we can play in real !
+There are so many more parameters we can play in real!
 It’s just that there is no more Ctrl –Z (Undo on Photoshop when you do a mistake).

-- Inclination of your paper to let the paint flow
+- The inclination of your paper to let the paint flow

-- You can blow air with your mouth to make special effect
+- You can blow air with your mouth to make a special effect

 - Control the amount of water the dilute the paint

 First of all, I needed water.
-I took my bottle of water and fill it the one from the fountain.
+I took my bottle of water and fill it with the one from the fountain.
 I will explain to you later why it was a bad idea.
-Beside that I recommend to use a bottle of water instead of a cup (personal preference).
+Besides that, I recommend using a bottle of water instead of a cup (personal preference).
 It’s easier to transport, as you don’t have to wash it and dry it to carry it to the next place.

-Feel free to use the cap to mix some colours inside.
+Feel free to use the cap to mix some colors inside.

 The calligraphy pen because has quite a thick brush.
 You can’t draw small details with it.
 It means I had no other choice than simplify.

-When I started to paint, I realised that the black ink started to be diluted with the red paint.
-It was not made on purposed.
-However, the effect actually looks good, no ?
+When I started to paint, I realized that the black ink started to be diluted with the red paint.
+It was not made on purpose.
+However, the effect actually looks good, no?

-I like to use the side page to test colours.
+I like to use the side page to test colors.
 It gives me an instant preview.